ClaytonSiby/Magic-Books-Inc/README.md

 # Magic Books Inc

 This application is built with real-world business specifications.
-It an app for a Germany fictional company *Magic Books Inc*, the application helps organize and manage the company's bookstore.
+It is an app for a Germany fictional company *Magic Books Inc*.
+The application helps organize and manage the company's bookstore.
 It is a fast, dynamic app built with ReactJs and a few more technologies listed below.

 ## Technologies used:
 > technologies used in building this project include but are not limited to: